petaverse-cloud/pv-docs-site/docs/petority/1_get-to-know/1_intro.md

 4. [Location tracking:](/docs/petority/features/live-tracking#2-call-your-pet)

-	Wagguracy tracks your pet’s movements and alerts you if they leave safe areas. 📝🚨
+	WAGGURACY tracks your pet’s movements and alerts you if they leave safe areas. 📝🚨

 Never worry about your pet wandering off again.
-Wagguracy records your pet's movements and alerts you if they leave designated safe areas.
+WAGGURACY records your pet's movements and alerts you if they leave designated safe areas.
 ### [2.
 Exercise Monitoring and Real-time Heart Rate Tracking](/docs/petority/features/realtime-heartrate-monitoring)
 Ensure your pet's health by monitoring their daily exercise routines.
 Track their heart rate in real-time, and [receive alerts](/docs/petority/notification/type) if any irregularities are detected, helping you spot potential health issues early on.🏃‍♂️❤️